alexandrosstergiou/Bootstrap-for-polling/README.md

 **The code is written with the aid of a Jupiter notebook and therefore Anaconda needs to be installed in the system as well as the previously mentioned libraries. for more information visit:** (http://jupyter.org/)

+Additionally you can contact me for the full paper written on this project.

 License
 ----